-- At this stage put all your vegetables and a water so that all of them are nicely immersed in water.
+- At this stage put all your vegetables and add water so that all of them are nicely immersed in water.

 - Add one tbsp of butter and bring to a boil and let it simmer on medium flame for about 15 minutes.

-- Using a potato masher, mash your vegetables nicely, add the chilli powder, rest of the pav bhaji masala and roast for 2 minutes.
+- Using a potato masher, mash your vegetables nicely, add the chilli powder, the pav bhaji masala and roast for 2 minutes.

-- Add the rest of the tomatoes, mix and let it cook for about 15 more minutes stirring occasionally, if u like your bhaji really mashed... keep mashing it as you stir.
+- Add the rest of the tomatoes, mix and let it cook for about 15 more minutes stirring occasionally.
+If you like your bhaji really mashed, keep mashing it as you stir.

 - Your bhaji is now ready.